Galactic Enterprise Log Book -

 “There is at any given time a lot of ongoing research, what will happen to that?”
 Julie asked.

 “I doubt that anything will happen to affect ongoing research at first, but the focus of the research is certain to change over time,” Robert replied.

 “So basically it is business as usual only you’ll be the one in charge,” Candy said.

-“That is correct unless you and the other inhabitants of the Galactic Enterprise choose to have your own city on the Moon,” Robert said.
+“That is correct, unless you and the other inhabitants of the Galactic Enterprise choose to have your own city on the Moon,” Robert said.
 “The only real change will be in the Galactic Enterprise itself.
 This ship will be enlarged to more than twice its current size and become Starfighter Command Headquarters.”

-“Mom, what of Pandora?”
+“Mom, what about Pandora?”
 Julie asked.

 “The Pandora Project Computer on this ship was designed primarily for self-

 Candy took a whole second to think about what she was going to do.
 A second can be a long time for an android.
 “Pandora,” she said to the omnipresent ship’s computer.